MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/serial-port-console-redirection-table.md

 ---
 title: Serial Port Console Redirection Table (SPCR)
-description: The Serial Port Console Redirection Table that is used to indicate whether a serial port or a non-legacy UART interface is available for use with Microsoft® Windows® Emergency Management Services (EMS).
+description: The Serial Port Console Redirection Table that is used to indicate whether a serial port or a non-legacy UART interface is available for use with Microsoft&reg; Windows&reg; Emergency Management Services (EMS).
 keywords:
 - SPCR
 - EMS